Best Coal Handling Plant Consultant in Odisha

 COAL CRUSHING & SCREENING PLANT

 A coal preparation plant (CPP; also known as a coal handling and preparation plant (CHPP), coal handling plant, prep plant, tipple or wash plant) is a facility that washes coal of soil and rock, crushes it into graded sized chunks (sorting), stockpiles grades preparing it for transport to market, and more often than not, also loads coal into rail cars, barges, or ships.
+As the Best Coal Handling Plant Consultant in Odisha, we ensure efficient design, operation, and optimization of such facilities for maximum performance and productivity.

 Coal needs to be stored at various stages of the preparation process, and conveyed around the CPP facilities.
 Coal handling is part of the larger field of bulk material handling, and is a complex and vital part of the CPP.